Brief History Of The British 4th Armoured Brigade

 In its entire history it the 4th Armoured Brigade had only been in the United Kingdom for about six months.
 Some of the regiments that served have been disbanded or merged over the years, but the Black Rat (Jerboa) emblem is still worn proudly by the men of the 4th Mechanized Brigade which the 4th Armoured Brigade became in 2007.
 It is good to know that one of the first Brigades that served with the Division, but left it, now continues its heritage, still wearing the 'Black Rat' badge.
 Likewise the other original Armoured Brigade (the 7th) is also still serving in the British Army, who still wear their "Desert Rat" badge.

-Over the years the men that served with 4th Armoured Brigade have become fewer in number, but on 23rd October 1998, a permanent memorial to the 7th Armoured Division (shown below) was dedicated at Mundford, in Thetford Forest, Norfolk, by Field Marshall Lord Carver, who Commanded 4th Armoured Brigade from June 1944 to the end of World War Two.
+Over the years the men that served with 4th Armoured Brigade have become fewer in number, but on 23rd October 1998, a permanent memorial to the 7th Armoured Division (shown below) was dedicated at Mundford, in Thetford Forest, Norfolk, by Field Marshall Lord Carver, who served with 1st Royal Tank Regiment and later Commanded 4th Armoured Brigade from June 1944 to the end of World War Two.

 On 10th November 2002, the memorial was Dedicated by the Bishop of Lynn, the Rt.
 Rev. Anthony Foottit (assisted by Rev. David Hanwell), during the Remembrance Day service that year, to the memory of the Division and those who served in it, giving the 'Desert Rats' a permanent War Memorial here in the UK.